SenseNet/sensenet/docs/content-query-syntax.md

 If you want to know more about how fields are indexed, visit the [Field Indexing](https://github.com/SenseNet/sensenet/blob/master/docs/field-indexing.md)  article.

 ### Common search-related fields
-Sense/Net has lots of built-in fields that you can use to make more precise queries.
+sensenet has lots of built-in fields that you can use to make more precise queries.
 These fields are related to type or place of the content:

 | **Name**		| **Comment**													| **Example**						|
 | -------------	| ------------------------------------------------------------- | ---------------------------------	|